 One of the most historic landmarks in Fernandina Beach, Florida is the Amelia Island lighthouse, perched high on a bluff above Egans Creek.
-If you’d like to see Florida’s oldest lighthouse, then book a tour to visit the grounds of Amelia Island’s lighthouse built between 1838 to 1839.
+If you’d like to see Florida’s oldest lighthouse, book a tour to visit the grounds of Amelia Island’s lighthouse built between 1838 to 1839.

-Taking a coastal road trip?
-Why not map out a few historic lighthouses along the way and linger for a moment in time.
-America’s lighthouses are very special places to share history with children and grandchildren.
-These beacons will always be a glimpse into history, wonderful symbols of America’s maritime ancestry.
+Those taking a coastal road trip may like to map out a few historic lighthouses along the way.
+America’s lighthouses are very special places.
+These beacons are a glimpse into history, wonderful symbols of America’s maritime ancestry.
 Thankfully, preserved lighthouses remain to enlighten future generations about the past, as time marches on.

 Lighthouse tours can be arranged through the Fernandina Beach Recreation Center by calling (904)310-3350 (reservations are required in advance).
 Note that the lighthouse tour is only given two days per month (the first and third Wednesday monthly at 10 am).
 The tour costs $5 per person, and participants catch the shuttle bus to the lighthouse from the Fernandina Beach Recreation Center located at 2500 Atlantic Avenue.
 The shuttle bus ride is just a few minutes.
 Expect to be on the lighthouse property for about an hour.
 The gates to the lighthouse property are also opened up for a few hours on Saturdays from 11 am to 2 pm, allowing visitors to walk around the lighthouse grounds, take photos (but no formal tour).

 BUILT DURING “TERRITORIAL PERIOD”